-Camps need Peter and Andrew and Sally and Mary from your congregation to go to camp.
-Camps need your prayers and support.
-The church leaders of tomorrow are at camp today.
+Camps need Peter and Andrew, Sally, Tamika, Jose and the others in your congregation to go to camp - to get away and hear Jesus' call for them.
+Camps and conference centers also need your prayers and support.
+The church leaders of tomorrow are in our camps today!